 You can also search other databases and repositories including White Rose Research and book chapters.

-We provide over 40 terminals which give dedicated access to our Library Catalogue, Library homepage, University homepage and selected other library catalogues.
+Over 40 terminals throughout the libraries provide access to YorSearch, the Library and University homepages, and selected other library catalogues.

-These terminals can be used to get access to some full-text electronic resources and databases, though printing and saving is not possible.
+They can be used to view to some full-text electronic resources and databases.

-If you'd like to browse or search available ejournals, try using the Find ejournal tool within YorSearch.
+To browse or search available ejournals, use the Find ejournal tool within YorSearch.